-The Company's principal property is the Fuwan Silver Project with Luoke-Jilinggang exploration permit.
-The project is located in Gaoming County approximately 45 km southwest of Guangzhou, the fourth largest city in China with more than 14 million people and the capital city of Guangdong Province.
-The Company's objective is to develop the Fuwan Silver/Changkeng Gold Project and commence commercial mining operations on the property.
+The Luoke-Jilinggang exploration permit covers an area located in Gaoming County approximately 45 km southwest of Guangzhou, the fourth largest city in China with more than 14 million people and the capital city of Guangdong Province.

-The Luoke- Jilinggang Permit expired on July 20, 2017 and is being renewed.
-This process is slow however is in normal course for permit renewal.
-The Company expects to get the renewal.
+The Luoke- Jilinggang Permit expired on July 20, 2017 and an application has been made for renewals.
+The permit renewal process is slow but the Company continues to actively work with the relevant government entity to obtain the renewal approval.

 The Company's resource estimate in the Fuwan area described in the Company's latest 43-101 technical report dated October 2009 does not include the Hecun Property and the Guyegang-Sanyatang Property.
-Management considers these two mineral interests not part of the core mineral interests and let the Hecun Property and the Guyegang-Sanyatang Property expire on August 12, 2018 and March 17, 2019 respectively without renewal.
+Management considers these two mineral interests not part of the core mineral interests and accordingly let the Hecun Property and the Guyegang-Sanyatang Property permits expire on August 12, 2018 and March 17, 2019 respectively without renewal